maharukhh/robotics-systems-lab/Boids Flocking Simulation/README.md

 # Boids Flocking Simulation

-Classic multi-agent emergent-behavior algorithm (Craig Reynolds, 1987): each agent follows three simple local rules, and complex, realistic flocking behavior emerges with no central coordinator — a core principle behind real swarm-robotics systems.
+A Python-based multi-agent swarm simulation inspired by Craig Reynolds' classic Boids algorithm.
+It demonstrates how simple local rules can produce coordinated flocking behavior without a central controller.

 ## Run it